kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 New features added to each components:

+ - *June 05, 2018* `blunderbuss` plugin may now suggest approvers in addition to reviewers.
+Use `exclude_approvers: true` to revert to previous behavior.
  - *April 10, 2018* `cla` plugin now supports `/check-cla` command to force rechecking of the CLA status.
  - *February 1, 2018* `updateconfig` will now update any configmap on merge